-Optimizers leverage cloud to improve their operational efficiency, expand the value of their services, and enhance customer experiences.
-Telecoms that embrace this level of cloud adoption can optimize their connectivity offering in line with their customers’ needs.
+Optimizers leverage the cloud to improve their operational efficiency, expand the value of their services, and enhance customer experiences.
+Telecoms that embrace this level of cloud adoption can optimize their connectivity offerings in line with customers’ needs.
 By using caching, data acceleration, and other network-based methods, they can deliver connectivity in a smarter way.

-Innovators tap the potential of cloud to expand value propositions and open new revenue streams.
+Innovators tap into the potential of IT services for the telecom industry to expand value propositions and open new revenue streams.
 To do that, they can transform their roles within value chains and enter adjacent markets and industries, gaining a competitive advantage.
-As CSPs already provide enterprises with bandwidth, they can extend their offering with collaboration services, workflow management, and enterprise resource management through partnerships with third parties.
+As CSPs already provide enterprises with bandwidth, they can extend their offerings with collaboration services, workflow management, and enterprise resource management through partnerships with third parties.

 As the name suggests, disruptors invent radically different value propositions, create new services, and even generate new customer needs.
-To become a disruptor, CSPs can leverage their most valuable resource — unique customer information — and couple it with other distinctive assets to create new services and gain first-mover advantage.
-Discover how telcos can accelerate their digital transformation and evolve into customer-centric ecosystems.
+To become a disruptor, CSPs can leverage their most valuable resource — unique customer information — and couple it with other distinctive assets to create new services and gain the first-mover advantage.

 Discover how telcos can accelerate their digital transformation and evolve into customer-centric ecosystems.

-Given their control over mission-critical network assets, CSPs are well positioned to become key players on the B2B cloud market.
-By leveraging telecom cloud computing capabilities, telecom operators can significantly enhance their telecom software and develop new, customer-oriented services that will take them beyond being a commodity provider and cement their competitive advantage.
+Given their control over mission-critical network assets, telecom cloud providers are well-positioned to become key players in the B2B cloud market.
+By leveraging telecom cloud computing capabilities, telecom operators can significantly enhance their telecom software and develop new customer-oriented services that will take them beyond being commodity providers and cement their competitive advantage.

 Optimizer use case: Telefonica O2 Ireland

-Thanks to the service, users are able to communicate in real time from any location on their device of choice — landlines, smartphones, PCs, laptops, or tablets.
-This capability is very useful for integrating onsite workers and telecommuters with no additional complexity.
+Thanks to O2 Unified Communications, users are able to communicate in real time from any location on their device of choice — landline, smartphone, desktop, laptop, or tablet.
+This capability is useful for integrating on-site workers and telecommuters without additional complexity.

 Innovator use case: AT&T Healthcare Community Online

-AT&T, for one, has launched a cloud-based health information exchange platform to drive collaboration across the entire healthcare continuum.
-By integrating patient data from various sources, the solution provides a unified patient view as well as real-time access to patient information and relevant eHealth applications for faster and more accurate diagnosis at the point of care.
+AT&T has launched a cloud-based health information exchange platform to drive collaboration across the entire healthcare continuum.
+By integrating patient data from various sources, the exchange platform provides a unified patient view as well as real-time access to patient information and relevant eHealth applications for faster and more accurate diagnosis at the point of care.

 Disruptor use case: Verizon Digital Media Services

-Always at the forefront of technological disruption, Verizon took a major step to unleash the power of telecom cloud computing in enhancing cybersecurity and protecting web solutions.
-To that end, Verizon Digital Media Services launched a cloud-based web application firewall (WAF) that set a new standard for reaction time to attacks.
+Always at the forefront of technological disruption, Verizon has taken a major step to unleashing the power of telecom cloud computing in enhancing cybersecurity and protecting web solutions.
+To that end, Verizon Digital Media Services launched a cloud-based web application firewall (WAF) that set a new standard for the reaction time to attacks.

 When a new exploit is detected, WAF rule sets can be deployed worldwide within minutes.
-With its on-demand scalability and always-on capabilities, a cloud-based WAF offers more stringent control and enhanced security to its customers.
+With its on-demand scalability and always-on capabilities, a cloud-based web application firewall offers stringent control and enhanced security to its customers.

 Telecom cloud services have lots more to offer

-The role of cloud computing in telecom industry is becoming increasingly prominent.
-Due to the ownership of networks upon which cloud-based applications are delivered, telecoms are uniquely positioned to play a strategic role in the new market and offer value-added services to reinvigorate revenue streams.
+The role of cloud computing in the telecom industry is becoming increasingly prominent.
+Since they own the networks on which cloud-based applications are delivered, telecommunications providers are uniquely positioned to play a strategic role in the new market and offer value-added services to reinvigorate revenue streams

 Contact our experts to learn more about how to streamline your migration to a cloud-based network architecture and implement cloud-based telecom services to accelerate the development of new business models.